FGMEMBERS-SCENERY/Airports/readme.txt

 					  airport files (1 to 0 and a to z)

 These are the parking files.
 Then open flightgear, and in add-ons\additional scenery folders, select add, and direct it to the file named Airport Parking, it must be done this way or it will not work.

-then place the file where you would like it (not in any FG files and folders), then

 new Version: 2017-03